-Bonner County adheres to a compensation plan that is designed to pay salaries that motivate employees for excellence in job performance, is equitable across County departments and offices, and demonstrates responsible use of public funds.
+Bonner County adheres to a compensation plan that is designed to pay salaries based on job position and performance, is equitable across County departments and offices, and demonstrates responsible use of public funds.

 Individual pay is established by determining the value of the position in the labor market, the value of the individual including relevant education, experience and special skills, and the value to the organization.
 Pay decisions must include consideration of job performance.
 Law Enforcement may utilize specialized pay plans approved by the Board of County Commissioners.
 The Scope of Philosophy includes the following: